 - Take steps to ensure that you have good internet connectivity (especially if your household demand is higher than usual).
 This might mean being prepared to take your assessment early in the morning, when other device and internet demands are lower.

 Mood management: How you feel can affect how you respond to an assessment.
 Energy is often assessed as part of a strengths assessment, and energy levels could be depleted due to low mood.
-Advise candidates to engage in mood-enhancing activities to manage this:
+Advise candidates to engage in activities that will elevate their mood and improve their mindset to manage this:

 - Try positive affirmations, telling yourself why you want the job and why you would be the right person for the role.